 Leko Use VS PAR Use

 So in the lighting world, there’s a difference between a light and an instrument.
-And much light podium and lectern, a lot of people will use them interchangeably, and again it’s not worth getting upset about as to whether or not it’s technically.
-But technically what it is, the light is the physical light bulb that’s being used in the instrument.
+The light is the physical light bulb that’s being used in the instrument.
 And the instrument refers to the type of housing.

-Now where this comes in to play is that as LEDs have become more popular, and cheaper, and brighter, and all of those things, they’re starting to use LED lights inside various different types of instruments.
+Aas LEDs have become more popular, cheaper, and brighter, they’re starting to use LED lights inside various different types of instruments.
 So you can have an LED Leko versus the old incandescent bulb Lekos.
-You can have and LED PAR versus the old incandescent bulbs.
+You can have an LED PAR versus the old incandescent bulbs.

-The last one that we’ve gotta include is Intelligent Lighting.
-And Intelligent Lighting is kind of that next level of lighting where we’re talking about instruments that can spin, and move, and depending on the level you can have all of this built into one of these.
-So Intelligent Lighting has the capability of having Gobos in them.
-The Gobos is, that’s the something where, again, Will kind of talked about in his Whiteboard Wednesday where you can just take a little pattern or an image and you can put that in the top of the Leko and then it shines through and projects that image down there.
-So you can have Gobos in there, they can have shutters in there, you can have the ability to change the color of the light, you have the ability to move the light.
+Intelligent lighting has the capability of having Gobos in them.
+The Gobos is, that’s the something where, again, Will kind of talked about in his Whiteboard Wednesday where you can just take a little pattern or an image and you can put that in the top of the Leko, and then it shines through, and projects that image down there.
+So you can have Gobos in there, they can have shutters in there, you can have the ability to change the color of the light, and you have the ability to move the light.
 All depending on basically how expensive the lighting is.
-So there’s lights that can do all of that and there’s some that are more like DJ oriented where they just swivel and move to the music or something along those lines.
+So there are lights that can do all of that and there’s some that are more like DJ-oriented where they just swivel and move to the music or something along those lines.

 So there really is an enormous range of what we can consider Intelligent Lighting.
 But just know that that’s kind of that next level of lighting.
 And the good news is that the cost is starting to come down on those as well.
 So we’re starting to see pretty reasonably priced options for moving head instruments that can do all the basics of changing color, maybe change the size and shape of the thing of the light beam that’s coming down, and perhaps even bring in patterns and Gobos adjustments and that.
 Those are the most common types of event lighting.

-Just remember, the easiest thing to remember is that if you’re just gonna do a stage wash, chances are probably what you want is a PAR.
-If you need to be able to focus in on something chances are that’s what you need for a Leko.
-If you need to be able to project a Gobo or a pattern, that’s gonna be along the lines of a Leko.
-And then when you really want to start getting fancy and being able to move lights and change things on the fly and change the color, and the shape, and the Gobo pattern, and all of those kinds of things, that’s where we’re getting into the Intelligent Lighting.
+The easiest thing to remember is that if you’re just doing a stage wash, what you want is a PAR.
+If you need to be able to focus in on something, you need a Leko.
+If you need to be able to project a gobo or a pattern, you need a Leko.
+When you want to move lights and change the color, that’s where we’re getting into the Intelligent Lighting.

-Thank so much for watching, we’ll see you next time on Whiteboard Wednesdays.
+Thank you so much for watching, we’ll see you next time on Whiteboard Wednesdays.